samgit17/agent-kit/README.md

 ## Follow the Build
 I'm documenting every step publicly on LinkedIn — architecture decisions, mistakes, and weekly progress.
 Follow along if you're building with AI agents.

+## Support
+If this saves you time, drop a ⭐ — it helps others find it.